Associate Dean: Jane Kuenz

 The School of Business is accredited by AACSB International–The Association to Advance Collegiate Schools of Business.
 AACSB International assures quality and promotes excellence and continuous improvement in undergraduate and graduate education for business administration and accounting.

-Because employment in a professional setting provides opportunities to apply classroom learning, develop work-related skills, and explore careers, School of Business majors are encouraged to participate in an internship to experience on-the-job learning.
+School of Business majors are encouraged to participate in an internship to experience on-the-job learning.
 Employment in a professional setting provides opportunities to apply classroom learning, develop work-related skills, and explore careers.
 Credit may be received for paid or non-paid positions with new employers, or for new responsibilities with current employers.
 Credit is not granted for past work experience.
-Students obtain internship positions by applying for them on USMCareerConnections, an online job and internship board; by contacting the School of Business internship coordinator; or by contacting employers to develop positions.
-Students are also welcome to discuss internship availability with faculty members and Department Chairs.
+Students obtain internship positions by contacting the School of Business internship coordinator or by contacting employers to develop positions.
+Students are also welcome to discuss internship availability with faculty members and chairs.
 An intern must be advised by a faculty sponsor during the internship.
 Under the supervision of a faculty sponsor, the student must prepare a written learning contract that contains a job description, the student's learning goals, self-directed learning activities, and an evaluation process.
 Please see the website for the minimum hours required for each internship.
-Grading is pass/fail, except 378 and 397, which are graded.
-Refer to the course descriptions for ACC 295, 395-396, 695, BUS 295, 378, 391-397, FIN 295, 395-396, RMI 295, 395-396 and MBA 695 for prerequisites and restrictions.
+Grading is pass/fail, except 397, which is graded.
+Refer to the course descriptions for ACC 295, 395-396, 695, BUS 295, 391-397, FIN 295, 395-396, RMI 295, 395-396 and MBA 695 for prerequisites and restrictions.
 Undergraduate majors are limited to a maximum of nine internship credit hours.
 Undergraduate minors are limited to a maximum of three internship credit hours.
 For further information, contact the School of Business Internship Office at (207) 780-4020.